yashwanthN24/yashwanthN24/README.md

 # Hi there! 👋 I'm Yashwanth

 ### About Me
-I am a 3rd-year student pursuing a Bachelor's in Computer Science and Engineering at [Your University].
+I am a 3rd-year student pursuing a Bachelor's in Computer Science and Engineering at Dr Ambedkar Institute of Technology .
 I have intermediate-level knowledge in various programming languages including C, C++, Java, and Python.
 Currently, I am focusing on Data Structures and Algorithms using Java, along with web development using HTML, CSS, JavaScript, MongoDB, Express.js, Node.js, and also delving into mobile app development with Flutter.

 ### Skills
 - Programming Languages: C, C++, Java, Python